Arthur and Edith Lee House: History

 The home was built in 1923 and has similarities to kit houses common to the era.

 In 1927 hundreds of property owners in the area had created the Eugene Field Neighborhood Association and signed a "gentleman's agreement" with the neighborhood association pledging to not sell or rent their property to non-Whites.
 This group had success purging much of the blocks around 46th and Columbus of non-whites.
 It was only by one neighbor with an unsettled grudge that the Lees were allowed any chance to buy into the neighborhood.

 In June 1931 Arthur and Edith Lee, an African-American couple, purchased the home with a down payment and a mortgage.
 The Lees moved in July and shortly the neighborhood association formed a committee to offer them $5000 for the house they had just paid $4700 for.
 Lee asked for $7500 and negotiations ended.

-Around July 8th neighbors began to harass them with shouted insults and violent threats.
-By Saturday July 11th the crowd numbered about 150.
+Around July 8 neighbors began to harass them with shouted insults and violent threats.
+By Saturday July 11 the crowd numbered about 150.
 The Lees kept their house darkened, stones pelted the siding as the porch and garage were splashed with a black paint or similar substance.

 The unrest escalated over the next several days as crowds growing into the hundreds and later thousands continued their campaign of harassment.
 The yard was littered with signs bearing racial slurs as garbage and excrement joined the hurled objects.
-At it's peak refreshment wagons flocked nearby streets doing bustling business into the early morning.
+At its peak refreshment wagons flocked nearby streets doing bustling business into the early morning.

 Local police, including captain A. C. Jensen were sent to maintain the peace but offered little additional support to the Lees.
 It was only on Sunday the 12th that arrests were even threatened, citing this to be an unlawful gathering.
 This night was only quelled by the captain suggesting the neighborhood association meet with the mayor and a committee of colored leaders to seek a solution.